s-uesawa/Prototype-TephraDB-Japan/README.md

 Disclaimer:
 CRIEPI, the original data acquirer/creator, and the database administrator shall not be held liable for any loss or damage arising from the use of this database.

+R is a free software environment for statistical computiong and graphics (Visit at https://www.r-project.org/ for more detail ).

+Author: Shimpei Uesawa (contact: uesawa<at>criepi.denken.or.jp) <at> -> @
+Affiliation: Central Research Institute of Electric Power Industory, Nuclear Risk Research Center, Abiko, Chiba, Japan Source Code License: GPL.
+Use at your own risk.
+Disclaimer: CRIEPI and the author, original data acquirer/creator, and the database administrator shall not be held liable for any loss or damage arising from the use of this database.